CoquiCoders/beta-book/metrics/README.md

 **Nowadays** an employee spends:

-1. half of her/his time answering phone calls from uniformed business owners to run them through checklists of requirements.
+1. Half of her/his time answering phone calls from uniformed business owners to run them through checklists of requirements.
 She/He has to check all available programs and recommend based on checklist.
 This is a manual process that does not have to be manual.

 **With PrimerPeso** an employee will only spend: